 I’m starting to think that p-levels should all be labeled “for entertainment purposes only.”
 They give a very very rough idea of the non-randomness of your data, and are kind of interesting to look at.
 So they’re not completely useless, but they are imprecise at best and almost impossible to interpret at worst*, and so should be treated as only one among many considerations when we decide what we as scientists actually believe.
 Other considerations (partial list): prior probabilities (also very rough!), effect size, measurement precision, conceptual coherence, consistency with related findings, and (hats off please) replicability.

 Thresholds are an attempt — independently of the other considerations just listed — to let our numbers do our thinking for us.
 I get why: it’s an attempt to prevent us fooling ourselves.
 They also give editors and reviewers a seemingly objective criterion for publication, and so make their jobs easier (or maybe even possible).
 But statistical thresholds are not up to the job we so badly want them to do.
-Even if your p-level is .005, you still have to decide whether to believe it.
+Even if your p-level is .005, you still have to decide whether to believe the finding it pertains to.
 As the existentialists say, the only choice you cannot make, is the choice to not choose.

 This is dissatisfying, I know.
 If only we had a way to objectively say which findings we should believe, and which ones we shouldn’t!
 But we don’t, and pretending we do (which includes playing with the criteria by which we do it) is not, in my view, a step in the right direction.